 Admit it: you probably spend more time comparison shopping online than reviewing your annual benefits enrollment materials.
 That's a big mistake, because the money you could save by choosing the right employee benefits package probably far exceeds any savings you could get on a big-screen TV.

 For example, many people don't sign up for an extremely valuable benefit – flexible spending accounts (FSAs).
 If your employer offers them, FSAs let you pay for eligible out-of-pocket health care and/or dependent care expenses on a pre-tax basis – that is, before federal, state, and Social Security taxes are deducted from your paycheck.
 Using an FSA to cover expenses you would have paid for anyway reduces your taxable income by that amount, which in turn lowers your taxes.

 Here's how it works: Say you earn $40,000 a year and are in a 25 percent tax bracket.
 If you contribute $1,000 to the health care FSA and $3,000 for dependent care, your taxable income would be $36,000 – about a $1,000 reduction in federal taxes alone, depending on your marital status, withholding deductions and other factors.
-(Use the calculator at www.dinkytown.net/java/Payroll125.html to evaluate your situation.)
+(Use this calculator to evaluate your situation.)

 - Services provided in or outside your home (including babysitter, nursery school, or summer day camp) so that you and your spouse can work, look for work, or attend school full-time.

 - Before- and after-school programs for dependents under age 13.

 - Babysitting by relatives over age 19 who aren't your dependents.

 For some lower-income families, using the federal income tax dependent care tax credit is more advantageous than an FSA.
 So crunch the numbers or ask a tax expert which alternative is better for you.
 Just be aware that you cannot claim the same expenses under both tax breaks.